 - Enjoy The Bell House’s variety show of comedians, storytellers, (whatever!) featuring Black/POC performers

-- Head to Seneca Village in Central Park—a predominantly Black community that existed where Central Park stands today
+- Learn the history of Seneca Village in Central Park—a predominantly Black community that existed where Central Park stands today

 - Check out the Brooklyn Conservatory of Music for a Juneteenth celebration